• Skip to primary navigation

 These creamy mashed Yukon gold potatoes are an easy and delicious mashed potato recipe that everyone will enjoy.
 These easy mashed potatoes are perfect for everyday meals or for special occasions and holidays.

-We eat lots of potatoes in our family from turmeric potatoes or Italian potatoes, even Brussels sprouts gratin with potatoes.
-But nothing is closer to my heart than these delicious mashed potatoes!
+We eat lots of potatoes in our family but nothing is closer to my heart than these delicious mashed potatoes!
+This is my favorite side dish for the holidays (especially Thanksgiving and Easter) and for entertaining.
+Here is why I love them:

-• Easy: This recipe is going to be a more rustic version of mashed potatoes since we leave the skin on the potatoes.
+• Easy: This recipe is rustic since we leave the skin on the potatoes.

-• No special equipment needed: There will be no fancy ricer gadget required when making this recipe.
+• No special equipment needed: There will be no fancy ricer, food processor, or food mill required when making this recipe.
 You will need a potato masher for this recipe but if you do not have one then the bottom of a coffee mug will do the trick.

-• Creamy and delicious: These mashed potatoes are the perfect balance of potatoes and cream and are loaded with flavor.
+• Creamy and delicious: These mashed potatoes are the perfect balance of potatoes, cream, and butter and are loaded with flavor.

 • Fluffy: You do not need to worry about these golden potatoes getting gummy because we are mashing them (smashing them) and not overworking them at all.

 You only need a few simple ingredients to make these easy Yukon gold mashed potatoes.
-Here they are:
+Here is what you need:

-• Yukon gold potatoes.
-Cutting them all to the same size creates even cooking.
+• Yukon gold potatoes: You leave the skin on the potatoes for this recipe and remember to cut them all to the same size for even cooking.

-• Chives (optional but recommended).
-I like this in my mashed potatoes for color and flavor.
+• Chives: (optional but recommended): I like this as a garnish for my mashed potatoes for color and flavor.
+You can also use green onions for a little more onion flavor.

 • Pepper.